SilvergrainClassics is a one-of-a-kind magazine on film photography.

 The layout seems to be well planned out, thought the quality of the paper and ink is such that I’d like to see more full-page image spreads.
 The one I have in my issue is awe-inspiring.

-Should you choose to spend your cash on this magazine or a roll of slide film is entirely up to you.
-Above, I stated a reason for my favourable bias.
-With Analog.Cafe being in the business of actively encouraging all things analogue, however, this isn’t out of character.
+Should you choose to spend your cash on this magazine or a roll of slide film is entirely up to you — both would cost you about the same.

-I think that PhotoKlassik is a quality, valuable publication for the film photography community as a whole.
+I think that SilvergrainClassics is a quality, valuable publication for the film photography community as a whole.
 I certainly enjoy owning my copy.